evkx/evkx.github.io/content/models/volkswagen/_index.es.md

 ---
-title: Volkswagen modelos de vehículos eléctricos
+title: Modelos EV de Volkswagen
 linktitle: "Volkswagen"
 description: "Volkswagen’s product portfolio is focused on electric mobility.
 The last purely combustion-driven platform will be developed in 2026.
 After that, only electric vehicles will be developed.
 Even with today’s current power mix in the EU, battery-powered drive systems offer the best balance for the climate out of all drive concepts and this will continue to improve over the years to come. "
 weight: 30